Here are 7 ways to naturally combat Seasonal Affective Disorder (SAD) and actually enjoy the dark winter months.

-I have to admit I’ve never heard of this before starting this research.
-It’s a really cool concept and I was eager to get one myself.
-The idea is that bright light will gradually wake you up and suppress your body’s melatonin production, increasing cortisol and helping you to naturally rise.
-Research concludes that “dawn simulation is similarly effective to bright light in the treatment of winter depression”.
-Check this one our here.
+I have to admit I'd never heard of this before starting this research.
+It's a really cool concept and I was eager to get one myself.
+The idea is that bright light will gradually wake you up and suppress your body's melatonin production, increasing cortisol and helping you to naturally rise.
+The research concludes that "dawn simulation is similarly effective to bright light in the treatment of winter depression”.
+Check this one out here.

 The body is unable to produce its own vitamin D without assistance from sunlight and food.
 One of the drawbacks of reduced sunlight is reduced vitamin D. In order to ensure proper levels of vitamin D, we have to focus on nutrition and perhaps supplementation.
 I've written about vitamin D in this post if you want a more in-depth look.
 Some of the best vitamin D rich foods are:

 Yes, it's cold but bundle up and get outside as much as you can.
 If you work in an office all day long, try and get outside during lunch, when the sun is brightest.
 "Sunlight plays a critical role in the decreased serotonin activity, increased melatonin production, disrupted circadian rhythms, and low levels of Vitamin D associated with symptoms of SAD".
 Going outside for a walk will not only expose you to nature and sun but will also lift your mood.
 More reason to make it a regular part of your day.